Zi-ying/rick-and-morty-app/README.md

 - Add more testings
 - Add different languages
 - Uniformize paddings and styles
-- Add toaster when removing a favorite card on favorite page
+- Add toaster when removing a favorite card on favorite page - ?
-- Redesign navigation
 - Move useToggle in its own file
-- Add scrolling area
-- Clear filters when navigating.
 - Redesign homepage